 The term big data is typically used to describe very large datasets, whose volume is often accompanied by lack of structure and a need for real-time analysis.
 Big data, while posing significant management and analysis challenges, can provide new insights into difficult problems not tractable with smaller datasets (Chen et al., 2014).
 Though the precise definition of Big Data is loose, there are two prominent frameworks for identifying Big Data.
 One characterizes Big Data as “data sets so large and complex that they become awkward to work with using standard statistical software” (Snijders et al., 2012).
 This ambiguous delineation is often echoed in the advertising and marketing literature that accompanies products, such as Apache Hadoop, a popular distributed computing framework, which describes Big Data as “datasets which could not be captured, managed, and processed by general computers within an acceptable scope” (Chen et al., 2014).

 Under this framework, the big data is specific to both the time of analysis and the entity attempting to analyze it.
 Manyika et al. (2015) suggest that the volume of data required to be ‘big’ can change over time, and may grow with time or as technology advances.
 Today, big data usually refers to datasets between terabytes and petabytes (240 to 250 bytes), but varies among problem domains (Chen et al., 2014), the size of datasets common to that domain, and the software tools that are commonly used there (Manyika et al., 2015).
 The rapid growth of databases and concurrent development of increasingly complex data models to store spatiotemporal biodiversity occurrence records and their metadata (e.g. Grimm et al., 2013) suggests that traditional methods of data handling were not sufficient for modern ecological analyses.
-Further developments, such as application programming interfaces (APIs) and languagespecific bindings (e.g., R packages or python modules), facilitate accessing, filtering and working with large occurrence datasets (Goring et al., 2015; Hernández & Sgarbi, 2016; Chamberlain et al., 2016).
+Further developments, such as application programming interfaces (APIs) and language-specific bindings (e.g., R packages or python modules), facilitate accessing, filtering and working with large occurrence datasets (Goring et al., 2015; Hernández & Sgarbi, 2016; Chamberlain et al., 2016).
 Thus, new, custom-built tools to store, analyze, visualize, and use multiple large ecological occurrence datasets are required.

 A second framework by which to assess Big Data is the ‘Four V’s Framework’.
 First introduced by IBM and used by large technological companies in the early 2000’s to characterize their data, it is now a popular and flexible framework under which to evaluate data bigness.
 Here a dataset is described by its volume, variety, veracity, and velocity, under which “volume refers to the size of the data; velocity indicates that big data are sensitive to time, variety means big data comprise various types of data with complicated relationships, and veracity indicates the trustworthiness of the data” (Yang & Huang, 2013).